 Asset threshold

-As of June 2023, the combined value of you and your partner's (if applicable) assets can not not exceed $256,554 to receive government support.
-Assets include things such as your personal home, investment properties, shares, cash or savings etc.
+As of July 2025, the combined value of you and your partner’s assets must not exceed $291,825 to qualify for government support.

-For a couple where one person is moving into long-term residential care and the other is not, they can choose whether or not to include the value of the family home* and personal vehicle in this equation.
-If these assets are excluded, the limit drops to $140,495.
+If one partner is moving into long-term residential care and the other remains living in the community, you can choose whether to include the family home and personal vehicle in the asset calculation.
+If these are excluded, the asset threshold reduces to $159,810.

-*A home is not counted as an asset if it’s the main place of residence for the partner of the person going into care or any of their dependent children.
+A home is not counted as an asset if it is the main residence of the partner who is not entering care or any dependent children.

 Income limits